ActiveState/wiki-test/prior-art.md

 # Inspiration

-We considered sevral systems.
+We considered several systems.
 At the heart of them there's a method to declare a rule that takes some set of inputs, runs a shell script or other executable and creates some output.
 Rules can be composed together.
 An output from one rule can be used as the input to others